-- Citizenship or Naturalization.
-Supporting documentation includes: - (1) U.S. birth certificate or DD-214 (Veterans), - (2) U.S. passport, - (3) U.S. certification of naturalization, - (4) U.S. permanent resident card or arrival-departure record with one of the annotations found in Appendix 2 of this document. - Residency.
+- Citizenship or Naturalization.5 Supporting documentation includes: - (1) U.S. birth certificate or DD-214 (Veterans), - (2) U.S. passport. - (3) U.S. certification of naturalization, - (4) U.S. permanent resident card or arrival-departure record with one of the annotations found in Appendix 2 of this document. - Residency.
 Residency is established by documentation that the State of Ohio has issued a valid photo ID or Driver's License for the Prospective Applicant with a Franklin County Address except in extenuating circumstances when deemed appropriate by CSB. - Homelessness.
-Documentation of homelessness must be from) HMIS Entry/Exit Record or Verification of Street Homelessness Form from an Approved Outreach Provider.
+Documentation of homelessness must be the HMIS Entry/Exit Record, Verification of Street Homelessness Form from an Approved Outreach Provider, Current Living Situation assessment in HMIS (must state location details and note place not meant for human habitation) or client Self-Certification of Homelessness Form.
 The only exception to this is a formal verification of residency on letterhead from CHOICES for Victims of Domestic Violence.
 The Eligibility & Prioritization form along with the Length of Stay Calculator must be used to document duration of homelessness, occasions and homeless prioritization criteria.

-&lt;sup>4 This doesn't include Survivor's Benefits or Social Security Retirement
+4 This doesn't include Survivor's Benefits or Social Security Retirement

-&lt;sup>5 Exception may be made in extenuating circumstances and as allowed by law.
+5 Exception may be made in extenuating circumstances and as allowed by law.